NSO-developer/nso-gitbook/administration/installation-and-deployment/containerized-nso.md

 **Restore a Backup**

-To restore a backup NSO must be stopped.
+To restore a backup, NSO must be stopped.
 As you likely only have access to the `ncs-backup` tool, the volume containing CDB and other run-time data from inside of the NSO container, this poses a slight challenge.
-Additionally shutting down NSO will terminate the NSO container.
+Additionally, shutting down NSO will terminate the NSO container.

 To restore a backup: